Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Mathematical Model

-Now, in order to introduce a delay between consecutive births, we need to further separate the females into those who have never had a child (and thus who are not restricted in having their first child) and those who have already had a child (and who may need to wait a certain time before having another one).
+Now, in order to introduce a delay between consecutive births, we need to further partition the female population into those who have never had a child and those who have already had a child (and who may need to wait a certain time before having another one).
 The population densities for each of these classes of females are defined as: \begin{description} \item [{$f_{0}(t,a)$:}] the population density of childless females.
-The quantity $f_{0}(t,a)\dd a$ is the number of women with age between $a$ and $a+\dd a$ and who have never had a child up to the current time $t$.
+The quantity $f_{0}(t,a)\dd a$ is the number of females with age between $a$ and $a+\dd a$ and who have never had a child up to the current time $t$.

-\item [{$f(t,a,\tau)$:}] the population of women who have had at least one child.
-The quantity $f(t,a,\tau)\dd a \dd\tau$ is the number of females at time $t$ whose age is between $a$ and $a+\dd a$ and whose youngest child's age is between $\tau$ and $\tau+\dd\tau$. \end{description} We will assume that these two populations have the same age-dependent death rate $\mu(a)$ but may give birth at different rates $\beta_{0}$ and $\beta$, respectively.
+\item [{$f(t,a,\tau)$:}] the population of females who have had at least one child.
+The quantity $f(t,a,\tau)\dd a \dd\tau$ is the number of females at time $t$ whose age is between $a$ and $a+\dd a$ and whose youngest child's age is between $\tau$ and $\tau+\dd\tau$. \end{description} We will assume that these two populations have the same age-dependent death rate $\mu_{\rm f}(a)$ but give birth at different rates $\beta_{0}(a)$ and $\beta(a,\tau)$, respectively.
 We also define the total female population density as